Driven Atoms and Molecules as Coherent Attosecond Waveform Processors

-In recent years, there has been great research focus on passive resonators that possess complex-frequency resonances, opening up promising frontiers in wave physics and device engineering.
-Excitations of such resonators with complex frequencies have been studied in frequency domain typically in classical systems, and they were shown to lead to exotic phenomena such as overcoming loss in superlenses, dramatically enhanced propagation distance of phonon polaritons, and surpassing the scattering limits \cite{kim2022beyond,kim2023loss,guan2024compensating,guan2023overcoming}.
-Very recently, the author and colleagues have studied the time-domain response to resonant complex-frequency excitation of classical passive (without gain) systems, which are ubiquitous across many fields of physics and various types of systems, such as subwavelength particles and electric circuits.
-They analytically showed that their response scales as $t\exp(i\omega t- \Gamma t)$ and generalized it to complex-frequency exceptional points, which further increase the order of $t$.
-In addition, this result was experimentally demonstrated as well as superior power efficiency in electric circuits \cite {farhi2025time}.
-However, so far the highest Q factor obtained for subwavelength structures is 450 \cite{herzig2024high}, limiting the operation time of such systems.
+While these works focused on real-frequency excitations, recent research has explored resonant complex-frequency excitations in passive resonators across diverse physical platforms, opening promising frontiers in wave physics and device engineering.
+Such excitations have been analyzed classically in the frequency domain and shown to produce exotic phenomena, including overcoming loss in superlenses, enhanced propagation of phonon polaritons, and surpassing conventional scattering limits \cite{kim2022beyond,kim2023loss,guan2024compensating,guan2023overcoming}.
+Very recently, the author and colleagues studied the time-domain response to resonant complex-frequency excitation of subwavelength structures, which have improved temporal resolution due to their short roundtrip.
+They derived closed-form expressions for the temporal response of such resonators, generalized these results to complex-frequency exceptional points, and experimentally demonstrated both the theoretical predictions and superior power efficiency \cite {farhi2025time}.
+However, so far the highest Q factor obtained for subwavelength structures is 450 \cite{herzig2024high}, limiting their operation time to approximately 40 optical cycles.